FlorianMoga/AI_Domain_Models/README.md

 # Domain Model enabled AI Algorithms

 This repo has the goal of streamlining a way to transform invoices into domain models.
-For that it uses an frontend component for ingesting the invoices in pdf or image format and a backend component to handle all the processing  and conversion.
+For that, it uses a frontend component for ingesting the invoices in PDF or image format and a backend component to handle all the processing  and conversion.

 ## Frontend

 The app is written in Flutter.
-It provieds three pages in a menu:
+It provides three pages in a menu:
-- Home page, where you can enter a new domain model or populate an existing one. after creating a new DM it will not dynamically be added to the existing models cards
+- Home page, where you can enter a new domain model or populate an existing one.
+After creating a new DM, it will not dynamically be added to the existing models cards
-- Domain Models, where it will be displayed the link provided for the Domain Models visualisation
+- Domain Models, where it will be displayed the link provided for the Domain Models visualization
 - Initialize page, where one can enter the link for the backend access, the token needed for the GEP Domain Model creation tool and the link to the website displaying the Domain Models created